oiraqi/paradigms/P4-Extensibility/homework4-xFx.md

 # Homework 4 - xFx
 ## Description
 Reusing the RESTful service developed in [Homework 3](../P3-Performance/homework"-xFx.md), and *based on the background acquired in Part 4*, develop a Browser-based HTML/JavaScript client that displays the content of the remote shared folder, each *n* seconds, *n* being an input parameter.

 For simplicity, we will only consider depth 0, i.e., we will ignore the content of subfolders.
-So, if any file of subfolder directly under the remote shared folder is created, deleted or renamed, then such a change should
+So, if any file or subfolder directly under the remote shared folder is created, deleted or renamed, then such a change should be tracked and displayed by by the client.

 More specifically, the end user shall be able to:
 - input *n* in a text field